karkman/MMB-117_EnvironmentalMicrobiology/Exercises/dada2.md

 # DADA2 pipeline

-For this step you need to allocate 8h, 50Gbb and 4 cores.
+For this pipeline you need to open a RStudio session and allocate 8h, 50Gbb and 4 cores.

-We will use the DADA2 pipeline to process the 16S rRNA data.
+We will use the DADA2 to process the 16S rRNA data.
 The pipeline consists of the following steps:
 1. Quality filtering and trimming
 2. Learning the error rates
 3. Denoising the data